Ooh Aah... Just a Little Bit: Chart performance

 The song was also successful in the United States, a rarity for Eurovision entries.
 Released in the US in November 1996, it peaked at No. 12 on the Billboard Hot 100 in February 1997 and spent a total of 30 weeks on the Hot 100.
 It also reached No. 13 on the Top 40/Rhythm-Crossover chart, No. 5 on the Top 40/Mainstream chart, No. 25 on the Adult Top 40, No. 4 on the Dance Club Play chart, and No. 11 on the Maxi-Singles Sales chart.
 It is the fourth-highest charting Eurovision entry in the US, behind "Nel blu dipinto du blu (Volare)" (No. 1 in 1958), "Waterloo" (No. 6 in 1974) and "Eres tú" (No. 9 in 1974); it remained the last Eurovision entry to chart in the US until "Arcade", the winning entry (No. 30 in 2021).
+In West Asia, "Ooh Aah...
+Just a Little Bit" became a successful number-one hit in Israel, peaking at the top position in its fourth week on the chart, on 14 May.
+It spent seven weeks inside the Israeli top 30.

 Music video

 The song's music video was directed by Fruit Salad with photography directed by Peter Sinclair.
 It features Gina G with three background female dancers performing in a passageway with a brightly lit ceiling, teasing a pair of well-dressed guys.
 The song's lyrics are used in a sexually suggestive, but playful manner.
 While it had airtime on several music video channels globally, the video would also be the first song to be "banned" after being voted on by MTV's 12 Angry Viewers in 1998, despite never receiving much airtime on the US channel.
 MTV's sister channel VH1 gave the video airplay time.